Kensington Tibetan Terrier puppies next available in January/February 2025

 Thank you for your interest in Kensington Tibetan Terriers.
 We’ve been in the breed since 1992 and began our breeding program in 2006 with the acquisition of our foundation pair of Tibetan Terriers from Nina Wagner of Shalimar.
 Nina passed away in 2016.
 We all miss Nina, but she lives on in the foundation bloodlines with which I began my breeding program in 2006.

 However, since our beginning?
 We have outcrossed with TTs from Claire Coppola of RinChen in Colorado and imported gorgeous boy TTs from Markus Gisslen of Shadeacre in Sweden, Veronika Kucerkova of Erbosedition in Slovakia and most recently?
 A stunning male brought into the US and bred by Mme.
 Brigitte Roy of Kundali in Switzerland in early spring 2023.
-Through Kundali Romeo Kensington Edition, we plan to add Kundali and Sun Kosi bloodlines to some of what I’ve produced.
+Through Kundali Romeo Kensington Edition, we will be adding Kundali and Sun Kosi bloodlines to some of what I’ve produced.
 Slowly and carefully, I test new bloodlines with multiple breedings to see what they might produce, before I keep any of the offspring for potential use in my Kensington breeding program.
 Genetic diversity is necessary for genetic health and Kensington Tibetan Terriers is committed to health, proper structure, genetic testing and great temperament.

 Would’ya look at those gams?
 Thighs of a hockey player on our GRCH CH Kensington’s Pic, Pic, Piccolo!
 Yogi x Ziva, 2017.

+If you want to have some fun?
+Go to YouTube and search for Kensington Tibetan Terriers videos.
 My goals include producing healthy, gorgeous, happy puppies who meet the accepted American Kennel Club breed standard.
 The British standard includes puppies with heights at the withers of 13″ to 14″ and I do not seek to breed Tibetan Terriers who are that small at maturity.
 However, there is variety in every litter and often, a ‘smallest’ and a ‘largest’ puppy who may or may not mature that way.
 Crystal balls are not perfect!
 I match Kensington puppies to applicant homes, according to personality aspects demonstrated early on, gender, coat color and pattern – but always, for good reason.
 We prefer to breed and raise Tibetan Terrier puppies for folks already in the breed but respect families seeking to change breeds.
 Regardless, our application will allow you the opportunity to clarify what it is you seek and why.
 Your answers will serve as a guide to me, as I study future puppies with your family’s lifestyle and dog experience in mind.

 The epitome of joy!